lakshmananb/vsd-riscv-edgeai/handson.md

 ### Problem encountered - Cloud 5:  Not able to build.
 I can't see any hammer icon.
 Refer to the screenshot above.
    ### Resolution:  Tried selecting freedom-e310-arty as the target and sifive-welcome as an example.
 Still cannot see any hammer icon or able to build.

-### Problem encountered - Cloud 6:  But once the target and example are selected the pop-up grows beyond the screen size even on a fullscreen mode, and there is no scroller available to see action buttons below.
+### Problem encountered - Cloud 6:  But once the target and example are selected the pop-up window grows beyond the screen size even on a fullscreen mode, and there is no scroller available to see action buttons below.
    ### Resolution:  I had to try many things and figured out to resize the window to see the action buttons, but once resized, there is no way to validate the user entries in the absence of scroller option.
 But now, I can see the "Next" and "Finish" buttons (but not any hammer icon), and able to start building by clicking on Finish button.
 However, the build failed with 4 errors.
    <img width="1299" height="928" alt="image" src="https://github.com/user-attachments/assets/d65da668-8d92-4ac8-8f1a-8138f0573210" />